 1. Use for Anti-Inflammation

-The compound known as curcumin has significant anti-inflammatory and antioxidant capabilities.
-Chronic inflammation is a contributing factor to many severe conditions including Alzheimer’s, heart disease, and cancer.
+The compound known as curcumin has significant inflammatory fighting and antioxidant capabilities.
+Chronic inflammation is a contributing factor to many severe conditions including heart problems.
 Lowering inflammation early on may help to prevent these conditions from happening later.
 The level of curcumin in turmeric is only slight, but with the right preparation and added ingredients, it can help boost anti-inflammation considerably.